 With recipes like goat cheese-stuffed shells with honey and chorizo, fontina cheese waffles with cremini mushroom sauce, roast carrots with gochujang glaze, and sweet plantain and coconut whipped cream crepes with dulce de leche, you’ll truly feel like a chef in your own kitchen.

 If you’re a fan of your Instant Pot and quick recipes, you will love this bolognese but you’ll also love Meseidy’s Instant Pot Beef Bourguignon and Instant Pot Risotto à la Carbonara – dishes that traditionally utilize long cooking times, made quickly and easily in the pressure cooker.
 She also features some slow cooker recipes and recipes that help you plan and prep ahead.

 The recipes are made with weeknights in mind but they would all be perfectly suited for weekend entertaining as well.

-To serve, simply cook pasta of your choice, and drain (reserve a little of the cooking water).
-While the pasta is draining, warm the sauce in the pasta pan a bit, return pasta to the pan, and mix everything together.
+Refrigerate/Freeze: Store leftovers in the fridge for up to four days or in the freezer for up to three months.
+For best results, thaw frozen sauce overnight in the fridge.
+To Reheat & Serve: Cook pasta of your choice, and drain (reserve a little of the cooking water).
+While the pasta is draining, warm the leftover sauce in the pasta pan, return pasta to the pan, and mix everything together.
 Add a little of the pasta water to thin, if necessary.